-A four-character "rubric" (i.e. prefix or department abbreviation) and a four-digit number identify each course.
-Each rubric begins with C to signify that it is a state "Common" number, so that when they are included in campus catalogs and websites, its meaning will be clear.
+Each course is identified by a four-character "rubric" (i.e. prefix or department abbreviation) and a four-digit number.
+Each rubric begins with C to signify that it is a state "Common" number.
+The CCN should be included with the course description in each campus' catalog and website, to tie back to the Matrix.

-The first digit of the course number denotes the academic level of the course; the second and third digits; and the third establish course sequencing and/or distinguish the course from others of the same level, credit value, and rubric; and fourth digits denotes the credit value of the course in semester hours.
+The first digit of the course number denotes the academic level of the course; the second and third digits establish course sequencing and/or distinguish the course from others of the same level, credit value, and rubric; and the fourth digit denotes the credit value of the course in semester hours.